carsonwng/Rumble-Plate-Dice-Roller/README.md

 # Rumble Plate Dice Roller
+This project is an adapted version of the V2 Rumble Plate Dice Roller published by MMC.
+It was produced by a Queen's Engineering APSC 103 group, team 854-A. It's goals are to improve upon the original design, reducing noise, improving ergonomics, and improving reliability.

 A switch adapted device to roll the dice for any game night!

 This switch activated dice roller utilizes a hobby motor, battery holder, Omron switch, and 3.5mm jack along with a couple 3d printed parts and a clear plastic cup to make any dice game more accessible.
 This device is a new development of the Dice Spinner that features faster dice rolling and variations in allowable cup size.